Moot Hall, Keswick: History

 The current structure, built of lime-washed stone and slate walling, was commissioned by the trustees of Greenwich Hospital in 1813.
 It was designed with a square tower on the north end with a round-arched doorway and a double flight of steps inside and with what the Keswick Tourist Information Board describes as an "unusual one-handed clock" at the top.
+The clock, attributed to Richard Young of Newcastle, is dated 1814; it strikes the hours on a bell which (along with the weather vane on the roof) is said to have come from Lord's Island on Derwentwater.

 The Marshall family acquired the building from the trustees of Greenwich Hospital in 1832.
 It became home to the Keswick Museum of Local and Natural History, a creation of the Keswick Literary and Scientific Society, in 1873.
 The museum collection included a three-dimensional model of the Lake District, measuring 12 feet by 9 feet, made by Joseph and James Flintoft in 1837.
 The building was used for civic assemblies and meetings of the Keswick Urban District Council after it was formed in 1894: the local council acquired the building from the Marshall family in 1896, and the museum moved out to purpose-built facilities in Station Road in 1897.

-However, it ceased to be the local seat of government when the Allerdale Borough Council was formed in 1974.
-In the late-1970s a Tourist Information Centre was established on the ground floor, while an art gallery was created on the floor above.
+The urban district council moved its meetings and offices to a converted former bank at 50 Main Street in 1926.
+The town hall was then leased to the British Legion to use as a club.
+In the late 1970s a Tourist Information Centre was established on the ground floor, while an art gallery was created on the floor above.